BoulderES/rancher_managed_playbook/README.md

 ***
 Before the plan execution we need a token generated in the rancher manager UI in order to authorize the api calls.
 The token var: 'cluster_api_key'

+## License

+This project is under the Apache License 2.0 - take a look to the LICENSE file for more details.